-Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting.
+Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting

 If you are new to wingshooting, then dove hunting is the perfect introduction for first-timers wanting to get into bird hunting.
 It lays the basic foundation for all the other upland disciplines.
 It’s a laid-back and enjoyable experience for beginners, and it’s a social hunting event.
 The action can go from zero to sixty in nothing flat.

 September 1st is the day that signals hunting season has begun!
-For a first time dove hunter, the first thing at the top of the list should be to check season dates.
-Some states have an early and late dove season.
+For a first-time dove hunter, the first thing at the top of the list should be to check season dates.
+Some states have an early and a late dove season.
 Being familiar with regulations is very important.
 Checking the state game and fish websites or visiting the local office should provide all the information needed.
 Most sites will also provide photos for proper dove identification.

-Choosing a Shotgun for Doves
+Choosing a shotgun for doves

 New dove hunters should be aware that repeating shotguns, which include both pump action and semi-automatic, have tubular magazines.
 These types of shotguns MUST be limited to holding only three shotshells (“plugged”) while dove hunting.
 Federal regulations require that when hunting migratory birds, the tubular magazine must have a plug inserted so that the total holding capacity of the shotgun does not exceed three shot-shells (one in the chamber, two in the magazine).